sta379-s25/sta379-s25.github.io/about.md

 Each grade bundle is an indivisible unit; all assignments in a bundle must meet expectations in order to earn the associated grade.

 There are a few things to note about this grading system.
 First, a grade of "C" means that you have met the basic requirements for the course (completing most of the homework assignments).
 It is possible to receive a "C" or "C+" without completing any challenge assignments or projects, provided you keep on top of the homework.
-Receiving a grade in the "B" range requires completing at least 1 project, while receiving a grade in the "A" range requires completing at least 2 projects.
+Receiving a grade in the "B" range requires completing at least 1 project, while receiving a grade in the "A" range requires completing 2 projects.

 ## Late work